MikeKovarik/gulp-better-rollup/README.md

 `sourcemap` option is omitted.
 Use the standard [gulp-sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps) plugin instead.

-`sourceMapFile` is unvailable as well.
+`sourcemapFile` is unvailable as well.

 #### shortcuts